nrwl/nx/docs/guides/react.md

 ## Sharing Code

-Without Nx creating a new shared library can take from several hours to even weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
-In an Nx Workspace it takes minutes.
+Without Nx, creating a new shared library can take from several hours or even weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
+In an Nx Workspace, it only takes minutes.

 You can share React components between multiple React applications.
 You can also share web components between React and Angular applications.
 You can even share code between the backend and the frontend.
 All can be done without any unnecessary ceremony.